rudelm/rudelm.github.io/content/post/2018-07-19-disable-wordpress-trackbacks-to-avoid-spam.md

 title: Disable WordPress Trackbacks to avoid spam
 url: /2018/07/19/disable-wordpress-trackbacks-to-avoid-spam/
 ---
-I&#8217;ve intended to disable all comment or trackback functionality to avoid having spam and dealing with it in form of anti-spam plugins like Akismet.
+I've intended to disable all comment or trackback functionality to avoid having spam and dealing with it in form of anti-spam plugins like Akismet.
 While I already had comments disabled, Trackbacks were still active.

 Even when you disable Trackbacks in the WordPress settings via &#8222;Settings / Discussion&#8220; under &#8222;Allow link notifications from other Weblogs (Pingbacks and Trackbacks)&#8220;, your existing pages needs manual update to take effect.